Ithaca College Students Lend an Assist to NBC Summer Olympics Coverage

 Ithaca College students have previously interned at the 2006 Winter Olympics in Torino, Italy; 2008 Summer Olympics in Beijing, China; and 2010 Winter Olympics in Vancouver, Canada.
 To read more about the history of the IC-NBC Olympics partnership, visit www.ithaca.edu/olympics2010.

-Originally published in Media Relations: Ithaca College Students Lend an Assist to NBC Summer Olympics Coverage.
+Originally published in IC News: Ithaca College Students Lend an Assist to NBC Summer Olympics Coverage.